National Resilience Fund

 Slow Food is a global, grassroots organization, with initiatives that protect and promote economic, social and environmental sustainability.
 In the USA, over 100 volunteer-run local chapters are integrated into the local food economy, and groups like Slow Fish and Slow Food Turtle Island Association have deep relationships nationwide.
 This diffused and rooted network of farmers, producers, processors, chefs and educators are committed to taking care of our planet and keeping traditional techniques alive.
 They understand the unique needs of their communities.

-Round Two is Open
+Round Two is Closed

 The Sister Farms project with Slow Food East Bay.
 Central Valley, CA.